KOBAS on the Command Line¶

 About Docker

-- To run Docker you must have ‘root’ permissions (or use sudo).
+• To run Docker you must have ‘root’ (admin) permissions (or use sudo).

-- Docker can be run on your local computer, a server, a cloud virtual machine (such as CyVerse Atmosphere) etc. Docker can be installed quickly on an Atmosphere instance by typing ‘ezd’.
+• Docker can be run on your local computer, a server, a cloud virtual machine etc.

-- For more information on installing Docker on other systems see this tutorial: Installing Docker on your machine.
+• For more information on installing Docker on other systems: Installing Docker.

 The KOBAS tool is available as a Docker container on Docker Hub: KOBAS container